Skip to content

 How It Works

-1. Incoming Message Reception: The workflow receives WhatsApp messages via a webhook endpoint from Twilio
+1. Message Reception: Receives incoming WhatsApp messages via webhook from Twilio

-2. Data Extraction: Extracts the sender's phone number and message content from the incoming payload
+2. Data Extraction: Extracts the sender's phone number and message content from the webhook payload

-3. Agent Takeover Check: Queries the database to see if there's an active agent takeover for this phone number
+5. Agent Takeover Check: For non-help messages, queries the database to see if an agent has taken over the conversation

-• Bot Mode: Forwards the complete message payload to another n8n workflow for automated processing
+• If no agent takeover: Forwards the message to the main WhatsApp bot trigger for automated processing

-5. Response: Returns an "OK" response to Twilio to acknowledge receipt
+7. Response: Returns appropriate HTTP response to acknowledge message receipt

 Workflow Diagram